 We will not keep your information longer than it is needed or where the law states how long this should be kept.
 We will dispose of paper records or delete any electronic personal information in a secure way.
 Back To Top

 There are specific privacy notices for Council Services you may access, or applications and enquiries you make.
 These privacy notices will be made available to you at the point you access the Service, application or enquiry.
-Back To Top

 To ensure fairness and transparency in data processing, we need to make you aware that we may share personal information with Audit Scotland, the Auditor General, the Accounts Commission or one of the audit firms appointed by them.
-We have a lawful reason for providing this information to those organisations in terms of GDPR – Article 6 (1c): “processing is necessary for compliance with a legal obligation to which the controller is subject.”.
+We have a lawful reason for providing this information to those organisations in terms of UK GDPR – Article 6 (1c): “processing is necessary for compliance with a legal obligation to which the controller is subject.”.